raymond-chen6/CarND-P5-Vehicle-Detection/writeup.md

 Here's some examples of my full pipeline working :

-![alt text][image11]
+![alt text][image8]
-![alt text][image12]
+![alt text][image9]

 ---

 ### Video Implementation

-####1.
-Provide a link to your final video output.
+#### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (somewhat wobbly or unstable bounding boxes are ok as long as you are identifying the vehicles most of the time with minimal false positives.)
 Here's a [link to my video result](./project_video_out.mp4)

-####2.
-Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.
+#### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 In order to reduce false positive car detection, I create heatmap using those car boxes detected from different window search scale of find_cars_boxes.
 Afterwards, boxes are obtained after applying heat threshold :

 Here's one car detection boxes and heatmap example :

-![alt text][image9]
 ![alt text][image10]
+![alt text][image11]

 ---

-###Discussion
+### Discussion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
+#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 My implementation exhaustedly searches almost half plane of the image several times and its process time is a bit long.
 If some tracking algorithm is implemented, it can be improved by only searching the nearby region of previous detected car.